What is your immune system?

 There are multiple reasons this can happen: a pathogen can be particularly aggressive, or you’ve come into contact with one you haven’t encountered before.

-Also, we tend to be more susceptible in winter,for reasons ranging from the fact that cold viruses may survive longer and spread faster in lower temperatures to a seasonal reduction in vitamin D levels
+Also, we tend to be more susceptible in winter, for reasons ranging from the fact that viruses that cause ills and chills may survive longer and spread faster in lower temperatures to a seasonal reduction in vitamin D levels

 , which play a vital role in immune health.